 Branscum Spelling Variations

-hundred years, spelling variations in names were a common occurrence.
+Branscum has been spelled many different ways.
+Before English spelling became standardized over the last few hundred years, spelling variations in names were a common occurrence.
 As the English language changed in the Middle Ages, absorbing pieces of Latin and French, as well as other languages, the spelling of people's names also changed considerably, even over a single lifetime.
 Many variations of the name Branscum have been found, including Brancomb, Bronscombe, Branscom, Bronscom and others.

-Early Notables of the Branscum family (pre 1700)
+Early Notables of the Branscum family

-PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Branscum Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Branscum family to the New World and Oceana
+Migration of the Branscum family

 In an attempt to escape the chaos experienced in England, many English families boarded overcrowded and diseased ships sailing for the shores of North America and other British colonies.
 Those families hardy enough, and lucky enough, to make the passage intact were rewarded with land and a social environment less prone to religious and political persecution.
 Many of these families became important contributors to the young colonies in which they settled.
 Early immigration and passenger lists have documented some of the first Branscums to arrive on North American shores: James Branscomb who settled in Barbados in 1692.

 |Contemporary Notables of the name Branscum (post 1700)